-Family counselling aims to help the other members of the household to understand and cope better with the child’s behaviour.
+Family counselling aims to help the other members of the household understand and cope better with the child’s behaviour.
 For family counselling to work, everyone in the family needs to understand ADHD is not caused by them but rather their actions can modify the impact of ADHD.

-Reading books and perhaps joining a support group can help.
+Reading books about ADHD and joining an ADHD support group can help.
 For example, parents may learn different management techniques (such as ‘time out’) and how to balance punishments and rewards.
 Communication skills and anger management techniques are also useful.
 Assistance is also available through local or community organisations and ADHD Australia.

 Diet and ADHD

 There is little evidence that ADHD is caused or made worse by certain foods (such as food additives).
 Some studies have found that small numbers of children with ADHD may benefit slightly from dietary changes, but experts do not recommend changes to diet as a routine part of therapy.